AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-localization.md

 ---
+title: Localization of user interface elements
 description: Certain content that the Carousel Viewer displays is subject to localization.
-This includes slide navigation buttons.
+This content includes slide navigation buttons.
 solution: Experience Manager
-title: Localization of user interface elements
 feature: Dynamic Media Classic,Viewers,SDK/API,Carousel Banners
 role: Developer,User
 exl-id: 05f5abe0-1124-4114-864d-440699bcdc39
 ---
 # Localization of user interface elements{#localization-of-user-interface-elements}

 Certain content that the Carousel Viewer displays is subject to localization.
-This includes slide navigation buttons.
+This content includes slide navigation buttons.

 Every textual content in the viewer that can be localized is represented by the special Viewer SDK identifier called SYMBOL.
-Any SYMBOL has a default associated text value for an English locale ( `"en"`) supplied with the out-of-the-box viewer, and also may have user-defined values set for as many locales as needed.
+Any SYMBOL has a default associated text value for an English locale ( `"en"`) supplied with the out-of-the-box viewer, and may also have user-defined values set for as many locales as needed.

 When the viewer starts, it checks the current locale to see if there is a user-defined value for each supported SYMBOL for such locale.
 If there is, it uses the user-defined value; otherwise, it falls back to the out-of-the-box default text.